Palouse Folklore Society

-September 21st: Saturday: COMMUNITY CONTRA DANCE with music by Red Herring and calling by Nora Scott, at the 1912 Center (Corner of 3rd St and Van Buren in Moscow).
+November 16th: Saturday: COMMUNITY CONTRA DANCE with music by Red Herring and calling by Nancy Staub, at the 1912 Center (Corner of 3rd St and Van Buren in Moscow).
 7:30 PM.

-This will be our first dance back in the 1912 Center, our lovely Community Center.
-So bring along your dancing shoes and join us.
 We have an excellent band to drive the dancing for the evening, Red Herring.
 This band is made up of some of the liveliest contra dance musicians in the area.
 Coming to us from Spokane and Sandpoint, this band features members from the bands 'The Bridgewater Boys' and 'InTentCity'.
-Nora Scott from Spokane will be calling.
-She's great fun.
+Nancy Staub from spokane will be calling.
+She's always great fun.
 We can hardly wait!
-After your first few weeks of school, you'll be ready to kick up your heels and have some fun.
 We'll see you there for a wonderful evening of contra dancing!

 Free dance lessons at 7:30, 8-10:30 Dance Admission: $6 for members, $8 for non-members and new dancers get in for $5